You'll laugh, you'll cry, you'll wish you had been there.

 cell phone.

-You talked to him on your mom’s cell phone?
+You talked to him on your mom’s cell phone?cell phone.

 I just